-- banks; - dealers in securities or currencies; financial institutions; insurance companies; tax-exempt organizations; - persons holding ADSs or ordinary shares as part of hedging, conversion, constructive sale, straddle or other integrated transactions; - traders in securities that have elected the mark-to-market method of accounting; - persons who own 10% or more of our ADSs or shares; - U.S. persons whose "functional currency" is not the U.S. dollar; or - Non-U.S. Holders (as defined below).
+- banks and financial institutions; - · brokers and dealers in securities or currencies; - · insurance companies; - · tax-exempt organizations and retirement plans;

+- · grantor trusts; - S corporations; - persons holding ADSs or ordinary shares as part of hedging, conversion, constructive sale, straddle or other integrated transactions; - persons who acquired their ordinary shares upon the exercise of employee stock options or otherwise as compensation; - persons who have elected the mark-to-market method of accounting; - persons who own 10% or more of our ADSs or shares; - real estate investment trusts or regulated investment companies; - U.S. persons whose "functional currency" is not the U.S. dollar; - · certain former citizens or long-term residents of the United States; and - Non-U.S. Holders (as defined below).

 This discussion is based in part on representations by the depositary and assumes that each obligation under the deposit agreement and any related agreement will be performed in accordance with its terms.
 Furthermore, the discussion below is based upon the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), and U.S. Treasury regulations, rulings and judicial decisions hereunder as of the date hereof.
 Such authorities are subject to change, possibly on a retroactive basis, which may result in U.S. federal income tax consequences different from those discussed below.
-This discussion does not attempt to address the consequences to holders of shares or ADSs who acquired their shares or ADSs through the exercise of an employee stock option or otherwise as compensation or through a tax-qualified retirement plan.

-A U.S. Holder considering an investment in our ADSs or ordinary shares is urged to consult its tax advisor concerning U.S. federal, state, local and non-U.S. income and other tax consequences.
+A person considering an investment in our ADSs or ordinary shares is urged to consult its tax advisor concerning U.S. federal, state, local and non-U.S. income and other tax consequences.